When voyaging is in the genes

 And later, for expeditions.

 Ten decades of maritime expertise

-The headquarters of Ulstein lies north of the North Sea and at the brink to the Barents Sea, at the northwest coast of Norway.
+The headquarters of Ulstein lies north of the North Sea and on the brink of the Barents Sea, on the northwest coast of Norway.
 We have developed vessels for a century.
 In the early days, the shipbuilders at Ulstein were also fishermen.
 During the winter months, when the fish came in abundance to the coast, the workers went fishing for several weeks, in their small, wooden boats.
 They were explorers, testing the elements against man.